-On startup the Portable executables look for an INI file in the directory from which it was started.
+On startup the Portable executable looks for an INI file in the directory from which it was started.
 The INI file must have an

 .ini extension and the same name as the executable.
-If it does not find any, it tries to create one with default configuration (if it fails to do so it uses registry, preventing portable use).
-This allows you to easily carry WinSCP with your configuration on removable media or USB drive.
+If the executable does not find any, it creates one with a default configuration.
+This allows you to easily carry WinSCP with your configuration on a removable media or an USB drive.
 For details, see auto-selecting configuration storage.

-You may also use INI file in different folder or with different name using /ini switch.
+You may also use an INI file in a different folder or with a different name using an /ini switch.

 With default configuration WinSCP still stores some temporary data on the file system of the host computer.
 You can configure WinSCP to be completely portable though.
 I.e. make it store all its files and configuration in one place - a portable drive (such as USB drive).

 WinSCP stores by default these files to the host computer:

 To change the storage directly in an INI file to the same location, where WinSCP is started from, set following parameters: